 FOR THE CHICKEN GRAVY

-- Melt the butter in a large skillet over medium-high heat until bubbly.
+- Melt butter in a large frying pan over medium-high heat until bubbly.

 - Turn the heat down to medium-low and add the garlic.
 Cook for 1 minute, stirring constantly until the garlic is lightly browned.

-- Stir in the flour, salt, and black pepper.
-Cook for 1 minute, whisking constantly, until it begins to brown.
+- Stir in the flour, salt, and black pepper; cook for 1 minute over medium heat, until it begins to brown.